-As a coach, it’s important to set both short and long term goals.
+As a coach, it’s important to set both short and long-term goals.
 This way you are coaching your reps through their daily challenges, but are also working on their development and growth at the same time.
 According to research by Gallup, 87% of millennials — currently the largest segment in the workforce —say that professional development or career growth opportunities are very important to them in a job.

-Based on your conversations, track their progress and behaviour changes to see if they are incorporating your suggestions and notes.
+Based on your conversations, track their progress and behavior changes to see if they are incorporating your suggestions and notes.
 Document any challenges and notice any improvements in those areas.
 You can start by noting the following:

 - Are they improving in a certain area?

 - How often am I checking in on their progress?

 - Do I need to adjust the way I am coaching to better fit their needs?